 Both versions of the Mongoose are fabulous performers.
 They are awesome razors that have many hours of research and development invested into the design and it truly shows.

 I highly recommend the Alumigoose for the relatively new wet shaver.
 It’s surprisingly mild and is very forgiving to those who are learning technique and complex enough for those with more experience.
 I would recommend the Stainless Mongoose for those who have some experience in traditional wet shaving and those who have learned the basics of technique.

-Mongoose razors are available in limited quantities at Maggard’s and Straight Razor Designs.
+Mongoose razors are available in limited quantities at Maggard’s.
 So check them out when you get a chance!
 Special thanks to Matt and Bruce for taking the time to speak to me about their company and for all that they do in the wet shaving community.